UW-MLGEO/MLGEO2022_sangsong/ml-sogos/README.md

 - Argo float data and GO-SHIP bottle data are imported from public access databases, described below.

-2. Once the processed DataFrames are ready, open sogos_overview.ipynb
+2. Once the processed DataFrames are ready, open `scripts/sogos_overview.ipynb`

 - This notebook contains the ML scripts to run four different versions of a Random Forest model.
 The models are first trained on different sets of features from the ship/float data, then used for pH prediction along the glider track.

-Many major functions are stored in the sogos_module.py module which can be imported into each notebook.
+Many major functions are stored in the `sogos_module.py` module which can be imported into each notebook.

 ## Data Sources and Links: